Gaussian processes (2/3) - Fitting a Gaussian process kernel

 $$p(\mathbf{y} \mid \mu, \Sigma) = \frac{1}{\sqrt{(2\pi)^d \lvert\Sigma\rvert}} \exp{ \left( -\frac{1}{2}(\mathbf{y} - \mu)^{\top} \Sigma^{-1} (\mathbf{y} - \mu) \right)}$$

-The mean and covariance are calculated from their parameterized functions using the observed data $X$ as input: $\mu_{\theta} = m_{\theta}(X)$ and $\Sigma_{\theta} = k_{\theta}(X, X)$, so we can write the marginal likelihood as:
+The mean is calculated from the parameterized mean function using the observed data $X$ as input: $\mu_{\theta} = m_{\theta}(X)$.
+For the observed targets, the covariance also includes observation noise on the diagonal: $\Sigma_{\theta} = k_{\theta}(X, X) + \sigma_n^2 I$.
+We can then write the marginal likelihood as:

 $$ p(\mathbf{y} \mid X, \theta) = \frac{1}{\sqrt{(2\pi)^d \lvert \Sigma_{\theta} \rvert}} \exp{ \left( -\frac{1}{2}(\mathbf{y} - \mu_{\theta})^\top \Sigma_{\theta}^{-1} (\mathbf{y} - \mu_{\theta}) \right)}$$

-With $d$ the dimensionality of the marginal and $\lvert \Sigma_{\theta} \rvert$ the determinant of the kernel matrix.
+With $d$ the dimensionality of the marginal and $\lvert \Sigma_{\theta} \rvert$ the determinant of the observed-data covariance matrix.
 We can get rid of the exponent by taking the log and maximizing the log marginal likelihood:

 $$ \log{p(\mathbf{y} \mid X, \theta)} = -\frac{1}{2}(\mathbf{y} - \mu_{\theta})^\top \Sigma_{\theta}^{-1} (\mathbf{y} - \mu_{\theta}) - \frac{1}{2} \log{\lvert \Sigma_{\theta} \rvert} - \frac{d}{2} \log{2 \pi}$$